 A WordPress document library plugin is a popular way to list PDF files or other documents in a structured format with download links.
 A good document library makes it quick and easy for people to find the items they need – for example, with search options and filters.
 It also makes it easy for you to add and manage documents, saving you time.

-Today, I’m going to show you how to use the Document Library Pro plugin to create a searchable WordPress document library with filters, download links, and extra data about each document.
-Your finished document library will be similar to this:
+Today, we’re going to show you how to use the Document Library Pro plugin to create a searchable WordPress document library with filters, download links, and extra data about each document.
+Your finished document library will appear similar to this:

 If you like what you see, keep reading and we’ll show you how to do it!

 Who Needs a WordPress Document Library Plugin?

 In my 8 years of designing WordPress websites, we’ve been amazed to see how many people need an online document library.
 It’s one of the most common requests, along with e-commerce and events management.

 Here are some examples of how a WordPress document library can benefit your site.